MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/exchange-admin-integration-pack.md

 3. Ensure that **Allow unencrypted traffic** is enabled.
 4. Add the targeted computer that runs Exchange Server to the **Trusted Hosts** list.

-On the Exchange server, ensure that PowerShell does not require SSL:
+On the Exchange server, ensure that PowerShell doesn't require SSL:

 1. Start **Internet Information Services (IIS) Manager**.
 2. Navigate to the **PowerShell** site.
-3. Open **SSL Settings** and ensure that the **Require SSL** checkbox is not selected.
+3. Open **SSL Settings** and ensure that the **Require SSL** checkbox isn't selected.

 # [Exchange Online](#tab/ex-online)